jonathanjma/FTC-Simulator/README.md

 # FTC Simulator
-Contains 2 tools to assist in FTC programming
+Contains 4 tools to assist in FTC programming:
  - Autonomous Planner Tool
-	 - Uses global coordinate system for coordinates (in inches), angles (in radians)
+	 - Look up the coordinates of locations on the field
-	 - Click or drag the robot or enter position + angle
+	 - Click/drag the robot around or enter a pose
+ - Path Planning Tool
+	 - Experiment and plot out your autonomous path
+ - Autonomous Player Tool
+	 - Simulate your autonomous run
+	 - Potential collision detection
  - Match Replayer Tool
-	 - Reads values from a robot data CSV file to replay robot runs on your screen
+	 - Reads values from a robot data CSV file to replay robot runs/matches on your screen
 	 - Shows position, colored coded path, velocity, acceleration, robot states, and more

+This tool uses a global coordinate system where distances are in inches and angles are in radians